ethersphere/bee-docs/docs/installation/configuration.md

 *default* `5000000`

 Chunk database capacity in chunks.
-A chunk is 4096 kb in size, so the total database capacity in kb can be estimated as `db-capacity * 4096`.
+A chunk is 4096 bytes in size, so the total database capacity in kb can be estimated as `db-capacity * 4096`.
 The default 5,000,000 chunks is therefore approximately 20.5gb.
 We recommend a minimum of 2.5gb capacity for a node to be able to effectively function in the network.
 Light nodes that do not participate in storing may be able to specify less.

 #### --debug-api-addr